 - A course may count towards the student’s major and minor if the following two criteria are met:

-- Is not fulfilling a core area humanities or social sciences (A-E)
+- The course is not fulfilling a core area humanities or social sciences (A-E)

-- Is fulfilling a designated block/blocks of courses outside the student's major field of study, as determined by the Major advisor; please confer with your major advisor to determine what block of courses may be double counted between your major and minor
+- The course is fulfilling a designated block/blocks of courses outside the student's major field of study, as determined by the Major advisor; please confer with your major advisor to determine what block of courses may be double counted between your major and minor

 To declare a minor in Biology, first complete the change/add minor form on the registrar’s website, and then reach out via email to the appropriate Biological Sciences advisor (based on your last name).
 You should declare your minor as soon as you decide to pursue it, rather than waiting until you have completed the coursework for the minor.